 The verb Matthew uses (στρέφω) has the sense of changing direction or turning around.
 This is not a repentance word, the disciples do not need to repent of their sins and accept Jesus as savior.
 They are already insiders and followers of Jesus.
 But at this particular moment they are acting like the rest of the word.
 That must change, Jesus says, if they expect to enter into the kingdom.

-Jesus has something about a child in mind, but not everything about children (ie. this does not mean “become short” or “become uneducated” in order to enter the Kingdom).
+Jesus has something about a child in mind, but not everything about children.
+For example, Jesus does not mean “become short” or “become uneducated” in order to enter the Kingdom of God.
 Cultural and social context will help us understand what Jesus has in mind.

 This is a remarkable way to illustrate a virtue.
 A Greco-Roman ethical writer typically use the model of a great political leader or famous philosopher as a model of virtue (Keener, Matthew, 447).
 Jesus instead turns to a child as the ideal disciple who enters into the Kingdom of Heaven.
 A quick survey of books published by evangelicals will show we too point to ideal adults who have somehow modeled spiritual discipline.
 No one is going to publish How to be Like Jesus if it is written by a 6 year old kid.